-Suppose I told you, "I know that we have met before, but have you ever met my spirit?
+Suppose I told you, "I know that we have met before, but have vou ever met my spirit?
 I would like to introduce you to my spirit, he is sitting over there on that chair."
 What would you think?
 You would immediately recognize that I have a twisted concept of what my spirit is.
 It is not some other person, separate and distinct from me.
 My spirit is really me, it is who I am.
 If I say, "My mother is very pleasant to be around, she has an excellent spirit," you would not suppose that I am talking about two persons.
-I would only be talking about one person, my mother, who has a pleasant personality and character.
+I would only be talking about one person, my mother, who has a pleasant personality and where John was actually using pronouns to refer to the Spirit, he used neuter pronouns.

-I would like you to notice something about how the term "Holy Spirit" is where John was actually using pronouns to refer to the Spirit, he used life which I now live in the flesh I live neuter pronouns.
+I would like you to notice something about how the term "Holy Spirit" is

-Father, and he shall give you another Comforter [παρακλητον masculine], that he may abide with you for ever: Even the Spirit [πνευμα neuter] of truth; whom [o neuter] the world to God, addressing Him as, "Abba, cannot receive, because it seeth him Father" (Mark 14:36).
-This term ex-[αυτο neuter] not, neither knoweth him [αυτο neuter]: but ve know him [αυτο neuter]; for he dwelleth with you, and shall be in you" (John 14:16, 17).
+Father, and he shall give you another Comforter [παρακλητον masculine], that he may abide with you for ever; Even the Spirit [πνευμα neuter] of truth; whom [o neuter] the world cannot receive, because it seeth him [αυτο neuter] not, neither knoweth him [αυτο neuter]: but ye know him [αυτο neuter]; for he dwelleth with you, and shall be in you" (John 14:16, 17).
 For more examples of where neuter pronouns were used for the Spirit read John 7:39; Acts 5:32; Romans 8:16, 26; 1 Corinthians 2:12; 6:19; & 1 John 3:24.
 I have read every verse where a pronoun is used for the Holy Spirit, and I have not found a single case where masculine pronouns were used for the Spirit.
 It would appear that none of the Bible writers understood the Holy Spirit to be an actual separate person from the Father and Son.